-Every time Aleah tried to leave or hide, her abuser tracked her down.
+Every time Aleah tried to leave or hide, her abusive partner tracked her down.
 Eventually, one of his violent outbursts left her with a traumatic brain injury and a growing stack of medical bills.
 When he landed in jail for the assault, Aleah was also left to pay their shared rent and the other bills.
-She tried to find work but jobs were scarce during the first months of the pandemic.
+She tried to find work, but jobs were scarce during the first months of the pandemic.
 Then her doctor declared her unable to work for at least a few months while she healed from her brain injury.

 Aleah was months behind on her rent when she reached out to LifeWire for financial help.
-Despite the eviction moratorium, her landlord pressed her weekly about paying the back rent that had accumulated since her assault.
+Despite the eviction moratorium, her landlord pressed her weekly about paying the back rent accumulated since her assault.
 Aleah told her advocate that she didn’t know where else to go for help.
 She had immigrated to the U.S. from the Middle East for school nearly a decade before, leaving most of her family behind.

 To give Aleah the stability she needed to address her health and other DV-related issues, LifeWire paid her rent twice.
 When her abuser got out of jail and assaulted her again, Aleah called her advocate for help with crisis safety planning.
 She worked with her LifeWire legal advocate to get a Domestic Violence Protection Order.
 In the process, Aleah learned how to advocate for herself if she needed to call the police on her abuser again.
 Equipped with a better understanding of the American legal system, Aleah found a low-cost lawyer to support her case.